Instoscope Click for instruction manual (close enough)

-click for larger imageThese two are extinction meters, sometimes also called optical meters.
+This is an extinction meter, sometimes also called an optical meter.
 There are no electrical components: no cell, no ammeter, no wires.
 It was pre-photo-electric technology that continued to sell because it was 1/8th the price of even a mediocre selenium meter.
 It's fun to read some of the ads because they try to play up all the virtues: won't break if it's dropped, can be used in the rain, it's small and light and a very inexpensive.

 Extinction meters worked on the idea similar to a step wedge, where each section was progressively more dense and harder to read the number or letter in it.